passworks/passworks-api/README.md

 -------------

 ```
-The rate limit and api trotting are not implemented.
+The rate limit and api throttling are not yet implemented.
 ```

 Authenticated users can make up to **5000** requests per hour, each request is associated with the `account_id`.